abumusasakib/VisionXAI/README.md

 ## Image Captioning Model

 - **Dataset**: The model is trained on a dataset of images paired with captions in Bengali, sourced from [the Bangla Image Captioning dataset](https://data.mendeley.com/datasets/yxd9kr57f6/5) and the testing dataset is sourced from [the BNATURE dataset](https://www.kaggle.com/datasets/almominfaruk/bnaturebengali-image-captioning-dataset?select=Pictures).
+Some additional images are added via a custom dataset for improving model performance.

 ## Local Development Setup